ftudisco/siam-anpf/docs/ch2/sec1.md

 </center>

 This is a well-known example where HITS centrality may fail to output a reasonable centrality.
 While this graph is not a strongly connected graph, we all most probably agree that node $1$ is the most relevant *hub* while node $6$ is the most relevant *authority*.
 Despite this simple setting, using the dominant singular vectors of $A$ as in the HITS model may fail to identify these relevant hub and authority nodes.
-In fact, both the following pairs
+In fact, for example, both the following pairs

 \begin{align*}
 x = (1,1,1,1,1, 0) \qquad y = (0,1,1,1,1,4)  \\